 Kat A. Moran

-Dr. Moran has been with Embry-Riddle since 1995 and has served in the capacity of Aeronautics Department Chair, Western Region Dean of Academic Affairs, Program Chair MS Occupational Safety Management, Program Chair MS Human Factors, and Full-Time Faculty.
+Dr. Moran has been with Embry-Riddle since 1995 and has served in the capacity of chair of the Aeronautics Department, dean of Academic Affairs (Western region), program chair for the M.S. in Occupational Safety Management, program chair for the M.S. in Human Factors and a Full-Time Faculty member.

 • Ed.D. - Doctor of Education, University of Southern California